UhhhAaron/SaladBind/README.md

 # SaladBind [![Compilation Test](https://github.com/LITdevs/SaladBind/actions/workflows/compile-test.yml/badge.svg)](https://github.com/LITdevs/SaladBind/actions/workflows/compile-test.yml)

 If you want to contribute to SaladBind, please read our [contributing guide](CONTRIBUTING.md).
+Do **NOT** make your own SaladBind version unless you have a good reason to!
+We welcome any contributions!

 ## Table of Contents